 TDengine is an open-sourced full-stack platform for time-series data processing.
 By utilizing the data characteristics of time-series data, TDengine outperforms the general database in terms of data ingestion rate, query speed, computing and storage resources.
-The core functionality of TDengine is a database, but a big data platform always includes message queuing, caching, and stream computing components.
+The core functionality of TDengine is a time series database (TSDB), but a big data platform always includes message queuing, caching, and stream computing components.
 Why Redis, Kafka, Spark, and similar tools are not needed if TDengine is used?
 This blog brings some insight into this question.

 Unlike internet application, in IoT scenarios, given the number of connected devices and the data sampling rate, the data traffic needed can be estimated roughly.
 For 11/11 shopping festival in China, the traffic on Taobao.com, jd.com may jump 10 times higher.
 But for IoT, the traffic is pretty stable.
 With more devices added to the platform, more traffic will be generated linearly.
 Also, the connected device always has its buffer to store the data in case the network is not reachable, so the message queuing in IoT platform is not mandatory.
 TDengine provides a simple way to queue the data records received.
 The received records will be written into a log file, they won’t be lost as long as an acknowledgment is received.
 At the meantime, TDengine provides a subscription interface to allow the application to consume the newly arrived data.
 The application can subscribe to the raw data, or aggregation over time, over a set of devices or both.
 With this design, in a typical IoT platform, Kafka or similar message queuing tools are not needed anymore.